pramnora/MS-DOS/README.md

 ## Filing

-- View file as being plain text...
+- View file output on screen as being just plain text...

 In order to list a files contents onto the output screen...; without, actually, 'opening'/or, 'running' it:

 TYPE file01.txt

+- Rename a file...

+REN file01.txt file02.txt

 -----